LisaMichael/Node.js-MySQL/README.md

 If not, the app should log a phrase like Insufficient quantity!, and then prevent the order from going through.

 However, if your store does have enough of the product, you should fulfill the customer's order.
+This application will update the SQL database to reflect the remaining quantity.
+Once the update goes through, show the customer the total cost of their purchase.

 ### Manager View: bamazonManager.js

+Running this application will:

+### List a set of menu options:

+### View Products for Sale:
+When a manager selects View Products for Sale, the app should list every available item: the item IDs, names, prices, and quantities.

+### View Low Inventory
+When a manager selects View Low Inventory, this will list all items with an inventory count lower than five.

+### Add to Inventory
+When a manager selects Add to Inventory, the application displays a prompt that will let the manager "add more" of any item currently in the store.

+### Add New Product
+When a manager selects Add New Product, it allows the manager to add a completely new product to the store.

+### Exit
+Selecting Exit will exit you from the application